11 Awesome Harry Potter London Experiences You Will Love

 If you are visiting London from abroad and fly out of Heathrow, make sure to check out the Heathrow Airport Harry Potter shop for your final Harry Potter London experience.
 It’s located in Terminal 5 (British Airways terminal) on level 3.

-There is also a Harry Potter shop in the North Terminal in Gatwick Airport.
+The Harry Potter shop in the North Terminal in Gatwick Airport closed down but you can buy HP merchandise in Duty Free.
 These shops are great for picking up any final souvenirs that you didn’t manage to get in London.